 - Rinse the finish with clean water.

-If the surface is too large to sand, use a deglosser to speed it up.
-To apply deglosser over the sealant, pour it into a clean rag, and use the rag to wipe the sealant.
-Wait a few minutes, and the deglosser will remove the glossy layer of the sealant.
+You can use a deglosser to remove the polyurethane glossy layer from the surface.
+Simply pour the deglosser into a clean rag, and use the rag to wipe the polyurethane finish, wait a few minutes, and the glossy finish will be removed.

 4. Apply Primer